KURDISTAN…The Other Iraq

 Depart for Erbil stopping en route at the pre-historic Qizqipan Cave (village of Zarzi) then continue on to the old Jewish city of Koisinjak (Koya) en route to Erbil.
 Visit an old Jewish house and Caravanserai (Hostel on the ancient Silk Road) and take photos from a vantage offering views for hundreds of miles in each direction.
-Check into Van Royal Hotel or similar, dinner and overnight.
+Check into Erbil International hotel, dinner and overnight.
 (B,D)

 Tuesday, Mar 30